 - Taking bank loans

 There’s nothing wrong with turning to the bank for a loan, but in doing so, you’ll instantly be putting your company in debt.
-Consider other ways of funding, first, such as invoice discounting, factoring, asset finance or commercial mortgages, which could be more beneficial for your business.
+Consider other ways of funding, first, such as a financing facility, factoring, commercial finance or commercial mortgages, which could be more beneficial for your business.
 Most notably, if you’re willing to co-own your business, seek out an investor.
 They’ll provide the capital you need and ask for a share of profits in the future, so there’ll be no expensive debt to repay.